Imperial data science online summer school

 Data Science is successfully adding value to all the business models by using statistics and deep learning to make better decisions.
 A growing number of companies are now hiring data scientists to crunch data and predict possible situations and risk for businesses.

-This online summer school is designed for undergraduate students studying any degrees at a well-recognised university in China, with an interest in data science.
-Students will be introduced to the concept and develop an understanding of data science and hear from industry expert on data science applications..
+This online summer school is designed for undergraduate students studying IT, computing or any engineering degrees at a well-recognised university in China, with an interest in data science.
+Students will be introduced to the concept, develop an understanding of data science, hear from industry expert on data science applications and work in teams towards a technical project.

 - Learn the concept of Data Science;

-- Develop an understanding of data analysis, AI and visualization;
+- Develop an understanding of data analysis, AI, machine learning for data science, exploratory data analysis and visualization;

 - Understand the real-world applications in data science and hear from industry expert;